domotz/slate/source/index.html.md

 <span class='dmt-method'>`POST /agent/{agent_id}/device/{device_id}/eye/snmp/{sensor_id}/trigger`</span>

-Creates a new SNMP Trigger for the sensor
+Creates a new SNMP Trigger for the sensor.

+For instance, to receive a notification when the value of the sensor is above a threshold x, it is required to add a trigger specifying the function_id = 2 (is greater than) and the operand value equals to [x].
+The function_id value can be retrieved with the listEyesSNMPTriggerFunction call.
+To activate the alert, it is required to call createEyeSNMPTriggerAlert after the trigger creation.

 > Body parameter